ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 left to be bridged -- to connect the ideal two-dimensional turbulence to atmospheric turbulence. @Charney1971 pondered if it was possible to realize the predictions at all and if so, at what limits can the atmosphere be considered two-dimensional.
-It is well known that most of turbulence, especially in planetary scales, originates from baroclinic instabilities.
+It is well-known that most turbulence, especially in planetary scales, originates from baroclinic instabilities.
 The effects of rotation and stratification were not considered in @Kraichnan1967.
 These "shortcomings" were addressed to some extent in @Charney1971, wherein the -3